libretro/RetroArch/README.md

 [libretro](http://libretro.com) is an API that exposes generic audio/video/input callbacks.
 A frontend for libretro (such as RetroArch) handles video output, audio output, input and application lifecycle.
-A libretro core written in portable C or C++ can run seamlessly on many platforms with very little/no porting effort.
+A libretro core written in portable C or C++ can run seamlessly on many platforms with very little to no porting effort.

 While RetroArch is the reference frontend for libretro, several other projects have used the libretro interface to include support for emulators and/or game engines. libretro is completely open and free for anyone to use.